voxpupuli/puppet-unbound/README.md

 ## Requirements

-To use this moudule, you must be running at least Puppet 4.4.
+To use this module, you must be running at least Puppet 4.4.
 If you are on an older version of Puppet, please use a 1.x version of this module.

 To use this module, you must install the `puppetlabs/concat` and